LeanDojo: Theorem Proving with Retrieval-Augmented Language Models: LeanDojo: Toolkit and Benchmark

 \smallsec{Interacting with Lean} Another important function of LeanDojo is to interact with Lean programmatically.
 It turns Lean into a gym-like environment~\cite{brockman2016openai}, in which the prover can observe the proof state, run tactics to change the state, and receive feedback on errors or on proof completion.
 This environment is indispensable for evaluating/deploying the prover or training it through RL.

 Below is LeanDojo's main interface for interacting with Lean through tactics.
 Lean also supports other proof styles not based on tactics.
-Although we only support tactic-style proofs, they are sufficiently general since any proof can be converted to a tactic-style proof. \begin{itemize}[leftmargin=*]
+Although we only support tactic-style proofs, they are sufficiently general since any proof can be converted to a tactic-style proof.\footnote{Another common type of proofs is ``term-style proofs''.
+Any term-style proof ``\texttt{X}'' can always be converted into an equivalent tactic-style proof ``\texttt{exact X}'', though such conversion may lead to unidiomatic proofs.} \begin{itemize}[leftmargin=*]

 \item \texttt{initialize(theorem)}: Given the theorem to prove, LeanDojo returns the initial state.
 A valid state is a string representing current proof goals and local contexts (see the nodes in Fig.~\ref{fig:overall} \emph{Top left}).
 When there are multiple goals, their strings are concatenated.